-- Behaviour Support Service – work with children with emotional, social or mental health difficulties that impacts their behaviour in school.
+- Beacon School Support Service – work with children with emotional, social or mental health difficulties that impacts their behaviour in school.

-- Communication and Autism Team – provide for children and their families who are being assessed or who already have a diagnosis of Autism.
+- Communication and Autism Team – Provide for children and their families who have a diagnosis of Autism.

 - Educational Psychology Service‐ assess and support children with complex needs.